Croatia Road Trip

 How to Get to Krka National Park

-From Starigrad the trip is about an hour or if you are driving from Split the journey takes about one and a half hours.
+From Starigrad the trip is about an hour.
+If you are driving from Split, the journey takes about one and a half hours.

 Finding out which entrance to arrive at in Krka can be a little confusing.
 The easiest way seems to be the route we took coming off the main road from Split to the Lozovac main entrance.
 (See map) This is where the tour buses park and there is free parking for visitors.

 It is the closest entrance to the main Skradinski Buk Falls and as this is the main attraction, it’s best to get there first to avoid the crowds.

 For details of the four other entrances check out the Krka National Park Website, which also gives schedules for ferry times between different parts of the park.

 We would recommend buying your tickets online to ensure you can get entry, as many of the ticket allocations can be taken up by arranged tours.

 Main Places to visit at Krka National Park

 Skradinski Buk Waterfall

 The main attraction is the Skradinski Buk Waterfall.
 From the Lozovac main entrance, there is a short walk to the wooden walkway that leads you into the park taking you past small waterfalls, and little inlets which are home to turtles, frogs and, did I mention the dragonflies?